 WeTransfer’s online newsroom

-WeTransfer has extended their colourful branding into their newsroom.
+WeTransfer has extended their colorful branding into their newsroom.
 The whole site is straightforward to navigate, making it easy for journalists to find the story or assets they need in seconds.
 The clear about section gives some extra context on brand identity and what products the company owns.
-Interestingly, with WeTransfer being a design-drive company, they've built a separate section showcasing their awards.
+Interestingly, with WeTransfer being a design-driven company, they've built a separate section showcasing their awards.
 The newsroom is set up separately from the rest of WeTransfer's website, entirely dedicated to its media contacts.

 Titleist's media centre

 In Dolby's newsroom, you'll find corporate news about all Dolby's products.
 In order to keep a clear overview, and give journalists an overview of product-specific news, all articles are segmented into different categories.
-There is also plenty of information for visiting investors, analysts and other stakeholders, linking to investor resources, executive leadership and corporate facts.
+There is also plenty of information for visiting investors, analysts, and other stakeholders, linking to investor resources, executive leadership, and corporate facts.

 How do you build a good newsroom?